ahmedghazi/uma/plugins/google-sitemap-plugin/readme.txt

 == Screenshots ==

 1. Google Sitemap Settings page.
+2. Google Sitemap Settings page when you have authorization via your Google Account.
-2. Google Sitemap Settings page on the hosting which doesn't support cURL.
+3. Google Sitemap Settings page on the hosting which doesn't support cURL.
-3. Google Sitemap Extra Settings page.
+4. Google Sitemap Extra Settings page.

 == Changelog ==

+= V2.9.7 - 05.05.2015 =
+* Update : We replaced old Google Webmaster Tools API with new Google Webmaster Tools API v3.

+= V2.9.6 - 20.02.2015 =
+* Bugfix : Error with access to the plugins settings page was fixed.
+* Update : BWS Menu was updated.

+= V2.9.5 - 23.12.2014 =
+* Bugfix : Error loading stylesheet is fixed.

+= V2.9.4 - 11.11.2014 =
+* Update : BWS plugins section was updated.
+* Bugfix : Plugin optimization is done.

+= V2.9.3 - 15.09.2014 =
+* Update : We updated all functionality for wordpress 4.0.
+* Bugfix : We fixed errors while Quick Edit posts.
+* Bugfix : We fixed errors while adding site to Google Webmaster Tools.

+= V2.9.2 - 07.08.2014 =
+* Bugfix : Security Exploit was fixed.

 = V2.9.1 - 14.07.2014 =
-* Budfix : We added updating for the sitemap file when changing the status of the post from publish to private.
+* Bugfix : We added updating for the sitemap file when changing the status of the post from publish to private.

 = V2.9.0 - 05.06.2014 =
 * Update : We updated all functionality for wordpress 3.9.1.